Hertzole/gold-player/CONTRIBUTING.md

 If you take a look at Gold Player, you may notice a special coding style.
 I want to have these in place to make it all consistent.

 #### Fields
-Fields should always be either private or protected and have the `m_` prefix. (unless they are in a struct that only holds data).
-If the field should be accessible from other files, it should be accompanied by a property.
+Fields should always be either private or protected and be lower camel case (`exampleName`) .If the field should be accessible from other files, it should be accompanied by a property.
 If they should be accessed inside Unity, they need the `[SerializeField]` attribute and should have a default value, even if it's just null, along with a `[Tooltip()]` attribute describing the function and a public property.
 The tooltip should match corresponding property's XML documentation.
-Example: `private string m_StringField;`
+Example: `private string stringField;`

 #### Properties
 Properties should be in [Pascal Case](http://wiki.c2.com/?PascalCase) and are often used to give access to private/protected fields.
 There should be enough spacing like seen in the example.
 If the property is only used to access a field, it should be on one line.
 If there's more logic to it, it can be spread out over multiple lines.
-Example: `public string StringProperty { get { return m_StringField; } set { m_StringField = value; } }`
+Example: `public string StringProperty { get { return stringField; } set { stringField = value; } }`

 #### Consts and Enums
 A constant should always be uppercase with underscores as "spaces", except when it's in an enum, where they should be [Pascal Cased](http://wiki.c2.com/?PascalCase).
 Enums should also always include a number associated with each value.